 To get the light pass through the lens and to make it reach the sensor, the mirror of the camera requires moving up and down.
 However, because of this single reason, several unwanted issues appear.

 Mirror slapping produces noise while clicking photos using DSLR cameras.
-Mirror slap is also the reason of camera shake.
-Because of the shake, you can find taking photos maintaining long focal length and slower shutter speed challenging.
+Mirror slap is also due to the shaking of the camera.
+Because of the shake, you can find taking photos maintaining long focal length and slower shutter speed challenge.

 It is true that the modern mirror and shutter mechanisms are better than the older ones.
 But their physical speed is limited during mirror movement.
 As an example, you can name Nikon D4.
 The camera can fire 11 frames in a second.